LorisQsd/Tech-Camp-RSC/README.md

 ## Additional Information

 No environment variables are required for this setup.
 If you encounter any issues, please check your Node.js and Yarn versions.

+# Practical Cases

+To follow the Interactivity and Streaming practical cases, I invite you to switch between branches.

+There is a `interactivity` and `streaming` branch that contains few commits with comments where you can find the DO / DON'T best practices.

+Enjoy it ☺